Who we are:

 - Assist the media, and in particular newsrooms, to provide more accurate and informed coverage of educational issues;

 - Identify and encourage individual educational researchers to engage with media, in particular, when coverage of their specialist areas of expertise are in the headlines and/or become a matter of public interest

-- Facilitate contact between the media and educational researchers
+- Promote well-informed education news facilitating contact between the media and educational researchers

-- Support educational researchers to interact and/or engage with the media
+- Support educational researchers to effectively interact and/or engage with the media